l0wigh/Fluorite/EVO2.md

 - [ ] Add Organizer back !

 # BUG
-- [ ] Going to a fullscreen monitor does not reapply active window name
+- [ ] Swallowing a window when in fullscreen quit the fullscreen visually, but not in the variables
 - [ ] Switching ws sometimes does not reapply active window name doesn't warp cursor
     - Reproduce by putting your cursor on polybar, switch to another ws, and then goback
 - [ ] Find a way to verify certains values